 The rainy season can extend into December in Petén.
 If you want to visit Petén’s more remote ruins, it’s best to go between February and May, otherwise you could be walking through thick mud.

-The rainy season can be a great time to travel in Guatemala — there are fewer foreigner visitors and many hotels offer discounts.
+The rainy season can be a great time to travel in Guatemala—there are fewer foreign visitors and many hotels offer discounts.
 The country is also much greener during this time of year.
 If you can cope with a few hours of rain each day, traveling in the rainy season can definitely be enjoyable.
 Regardless of what time of year you come, make sure you pack accordingly for both weather and activities.

 The dry season lasts from November to early May.
 In addition, the high tourist season lasts from December to Holy Week (typically in April).
 During this time of year, there are more travelers in Guatemala and hotel rates go up accordingly.
 Granted, this tends to be true of any major holiday or festival within the country.
 Guatemalan schools go on vacation from mid-October until January, and many Guatemalan families tend to take trips during this time of year.
 Popular Guatemalan destinations can fill up with locals.

 There is a second high season from June until early September, which corresponds to American and European summer vacations.
 The language schools in Antigua and Quetzaltenango are often full of college students during this time of year.